On Dangerous Ground

 by Matthew Eng

 Dir.
-Olivier Assayas, France/Spain/Belgium, no distributor
+Olivier Assayas, France/Spain/Belgium, Netflix

 During a conference held after the New York Film Festival press screening of his new docudrama Wasp Network, Olivier Assayas mentioned that in the nearly ten years since the debut of Carlos, his mammoth biographical miniseries about the mercenary Venezuelan terrorist Carlos the Jackal, he has rejected numerous offers to make another Carlos-esque project.
 That filmâ€™s leading man, Ă‰dgar RamĂrez, who was also in attendance as one of the stars of the writer-directorâ€™s latest, nodded in weary agreement.
 Wasp Network, a zigzagging, decade-spanning Cuban espionage epic that bears a generic similarity to Carlos, would appear to be Assayasâ€™s answerâ€”or acquiescenceâ€”to these requests.
 But looks can be deceiving.